xfontr/platform-game/experiment/README.md

 # This was a first try intro Pixi

+I did not know about ECS when I started this.
+It eventually came up and soon enough I realised I was not going to reinvent the wheel with a first try.

-I actually kinda liked the outcome but I very quickly realised this was not going to scale well.
+I actually kinda liked the outcome, but I also realised this was not going to scale well.
 I'm still storing it apart, just for the memories.
+A few utils and the asset management were kinda satisfying to develop.

 **Old readme:**